Julian M. Hill

 - Biography

-Julian Hill (they/them/he/him), is an assistant professor at Georgia State University College of Law.
-Hill is a teacher, lifelong learner, community organizer, artist, and attorney who knows that the world we deserve, though both possible and necessary, is not inevitable.
-His research focuses on how lawyers can leverage corporate, local government and contract law to build a solidarity economy that prioritizes people and the planet over profits.
+Julian Hill (he/they) is an assistant professor at Georgia State University College of Law.
+Hill is a teacher, lifelong learner, community organizer, artist, and attorney who knows that the world we deserve, though both possible and necessary, is one for which we must fight with radical love.
+His research focuses on how lawyers leverage corporate, local government, and contract law to build a solidarity economy that prioritizes people and the planet over profits.

-Hill regularly advises worker cooperatives, collectives, nonprofits, and small businesses on a range of matters, including governance, leasing, and contracts.
-Hill is also known to partner with community-based organizations to co-facilitate political education and co-develop policies and campaigns.
-They have facilitated workshops, both in English and Spanish, on worker cooperatives and the solidarity economy with Law 4 Black Lives, the U.S. Federation of Worker Cooperatives, Democracy at Work Institute, and the New York City Network of Worker Cooperatives, among others.
-He has prepared and delivered testimony before both the New York State Assembly and the New York City Council on issues facing worker cooperatives and small businesses in New York.
+Hill regularly advised worker cooperatives, collectives, nonprofits, and small businesses on various matters, including formation, governance, compliance, and contracts.
+They co-facilitated workshops, in English and Spanish, on worker cooperatives and the solidarity economy with Law 4 Black Lives, the U.S. Federation of Worker Cooperatives, Democracy at Work Institute, the New York City Network of Worker Cooperatives, and other community-based organizations.
+He has prepared and delivered testimony before the New York State Assembly and the New York City Council on issues facing worker cooperatives and small businesses.

-Hill joined the College of Law after completing a two-year fellowship as a Clinical Teaching Fellow and Supervising Attorney with the Social Enterprise and Nonprofit Law Clinic at Georgetown University Law Center.
-Prior to Georgetown, Hill supervised the Capacity Building practice at TakeRoot Justice, a New York City-based nonprofit that uses law, policy, and research to empower grassroots organizing.
-He transitioned to TakeRoot Justice after advising Latin American companies in a variety of transactions as an Associate at Cleary Gottlieb Steen & Hamilton LLP.
+Hill joined the College of Law after serving two years as a Clinical Teaching Fellow and Supervising Attorney with the Social Enterprise and Nonprofit Law Clinic at Georgetown University Law Center.
+Before Georgetown, Hill supervised the Capacity Building practice at TakeRoot Justice, a New York City-based nonprofit that uses law, policy, and research to empower grassroots organizing.
+He transitioned to TakeRoot Justice after advising Latin American companies in numerous transactions as an associate at Cleary Gottlieb Steen & Hamilton LLP.

 Raised in Kankakee, Illinois, Hill taught high school Spanish in Compton, Calif. with Teach for America.
 That experience inspired them to launch a business called Yo Hablo, which uses hip-hop to teach Spanish to youth and adults.
-Hill is licensed to practice law in New York and Washington, D.C.
-Further, they are a fellow with the Sustainable Economies Law Center, a member of the Black Lawyers Solidarity Economy Network, and an active member of the Association of American Law Schools.
+Hill is licensed to practice law in Georgia, New York, and Washington, D.C.
+Further, they are a fellow with the Sustainable Economies Law Center, a member of the Black Lawyers Solidarity Economy Network, and have been an active member of the Association of American Law Schools, American Studies Association, Law & Society Association, and American Bar Association, among other formations.